 Terroir In New York and Apple Season

 So let's bring this closer to home and to our own terroir.
-It's now November and it's apple time.
+It's now autumn and it's apple time.
 During this glorious fall, even if going apple picking is outside your convenience zone, a visit to almost any Greenmarket will offer up a bounty of apples.
 They are gorgeous and fragrant, satisfying to eat by hand, biting through that snap of skin to the sweetness beneath.
 But cooking and baking with apples is one of autumn's rewards, especially for those of us who live in a cooler climate where we can buy apples before they've been sitting in some warehouse for six months.

 One of my favorite apple recipes is for what I call Applesauce for Grownups.
 It's a classic applesauce to which some complexity is added with Calvados and sweetness from apricot preserves.
 I learned the recipe from Julia Child's first book and it can be a dessert or served alongside a pork roast or stirred into yogurt.
 See our link.